golang

 })

-When scraping authenticated content, you need cookies to persist between requests. httpcloak sessions handle this automatically.
+When scraping authenticated content, cookies must persist between requests.

 import httpcloak